Some thoughts from the last morning of the 2018 Catholic Creatives Summit: A New Garden.

 So today, I invite you to take a moment of delight and wonder, to relax your fists and open your heart.
 Lay your heart, your hopes and dreams, your gifts and all your feelings of inadequacy, and the biggest lie of all – that you’re not good enough, that you are just a hack who was in the right place at the right time.
 Give him everything and take up his cross – his dream, his purpose for you – and use your gifts to bring his joy and his love to this fallen world that we ourselves have helped hurt and break.

-May the work of hands, and the deepest desires of our hearts may be that beautiful cross that we exalt with our lives, and that through the goodness – the uncompromising quality of our work, the truth – by being real, authentic humans, who aren’t afraid to let our Jesus freak flags fly, and the beauty – that unique creative spark that each of us has, that we have celebrated through words, Music, dance, art, design and film.
+May the work of our hands, and the deepest desires of our hearts be that beautiful cross which we exalt with our lives, and through that, the goodness – the uncompromising quality of our work, the truth – by being real, authentic humans, who aren’t afraid to let our Jesus freak flags fly, and the beauty – that unique creative spark that each of us has, that we have celebrated through words, Music, dance, art, design and film.

 During the three days of the Summit, my fellow creatives have shown me some of those most beautiful crosses I’ve ever seen!